 - Support tools to facilitate your mentoring partnership to be as successful as possible

-The matching process will take place during late February and early March when you will receive information from SUMAC and the scheme co-ordinator regarding your partnerships.
+The matching process will take place during February and early March when you will receive information from SUMAC and the scheme co-ordinator regarding your partnerships.
 Mentors and mentees will be matched according to the information provided in the application form so please ensure your application is accurate and as detailed as possible.
 Only briefed mentees will be paired and the number of mentors determines the number of matches able to be made.

 Other Mentoring Opportunities